fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/3pair.svg" width="25%"/><img src="References/spacer.svg" width="4.76%"/><img align="top" src="References/4pair.svg" width="30%"/>

-Besides the count area fields being empty, here I also assume that the left field and the field below the count area end is also empty, because the program cannot go through a field twice when creating the arealine.
+Besides the count area fields being empty, here I also assume that the left field and the field below the obstacle is also empty.
 In the future, this might have to be changed and new constellations added.<br />
 Knowing the difference between the number of pair and impair fields, we can make a decision in some cases.

 <!---->